How to Protect Your Mental Health when Employers Ghost during the Job Search

 Recruiters: remember, courtesy is free — and it builds trust in your employer brand.

-Because at the end of the day, we’re not just filling positions.
-We’re building relationships.
-And relationships start with respect — even when the answer is no.
+Because at the end of the day, it's just not about filling job roles.
+It's about creating psychological safety, workplace culture, building relationships - and leading with respect.
+Even when the answer is no.